kit-dsn/lightning-tla/Readme.md

 Progress: 692531 states checked, 66 traces generated (trace length: mean=22, var(x)=1005, sd=32)
 ```

+In the directory `output-full`, you can find logs from an execution of `./run-tlc.sh -all` on a server with 96 physical CPU cores.

 Specifications
 --------------

+In this section, we give a brief overview of the main specification files in this repository.
+An detailed documentation of the ideas behind the specification can be found in the appendix of the paper's [extended version](https://arxiv.org/abs/2505.15568).

 ### Specification (I)

-Specification (I), defined in `SpecificationI.tla` is our TLA+ specification of Lightning.
+Specification (I), defined in `SpecificationI.tla` is the TLA+ specification of Lightning that is presented in Section 4 of the paper.
 Each step is one of the following:
   - A user makes a step in a payment channel, or
-  - a user makes a step for multi-hop payments, or
+  - a user makes a step for an HTLC-based payment, or
   - time advances, or
-  - the system terminates if all channels have been closed.
+  - the system terminates and calculates the final on-chain balances if all channels have been closed.

 ### Specification (II)

 Specification (II), defined in `SpecificationII.tla`, equals specification (I) except for how time advances.
-As explained in the paper in Section VI.A, time advances in specification (II) from one zone (group of bisimilar states) to the next zone instead of allowing for time to advance to every single point in time.
+As explained in the paper in Section 6.1, time advances in specification (II) from one zone (group of bisimilar states) to the next zone instead of allowing for time to advance to every single point in time.

 ### Specification (IIa)

 Specification (IIa), defined in `SpecificationIIa.tla`, models a single payment channel with two users that are part of specification (II).
+This is mentioned in the paper in Section 6.2.
 To model effects that other channels have on the payment channel, the state of the specification can also be changed by actions of the module defined in `MultiHopMock.tla`.

 ### Specification (III)

-Specification (III), defined in `SpecificationIII.tla`, models idealized payment channels instead of modeling each payment channel by modeling two users exchanging messages and transactions.
+Specification (III), defined in `SpecificationIII.tla`, models idealized payment channels instead of modeling each payment channel by modeling two users exchanging messages and transactions (see Section 6.2 of the paper).

 ### Specification (IIIa)

-Specification (IIIa), defined in `SpecificationIIIa.tla`, models a single idealized payment channel.
+Specification (IIIa), defined in `SpecificationIIIa.tla`, models a single idealized payment channel (see Section 6.2 of the paper).
 As in specification (IIa), the effects of other channels on the payment channel are mocked.

 ### Specification (IV)

-Specification (IV), defined in `SpecificationIV.tla`, equals specification (III) except for how time advances.
+Specification (IV), defined in `SpecificationIV.tla`, equals specification (III) except for how time advances (see Section 6.3 of the paper).
 Specification (IV) uses the same approach for advancing time as specification (II).

 ### Specification (V)

-Specification (V), defined in `SpecificationV.tla`, is the security property presented in the paper in Figures 3 to 5 (Figure 2 contains an excerpt).
+Specification (V), defined in `SpecificationV.tla`, is the security property presented in the paper in Section 5 and Figures 2 to 4.

 Models for Model Checking
 -------------------------

+Section 7 of the paper describes various models that we used to model check the refinement steps.
+In the following, we describe which files correspond to the models mentioned in the paper.

 ### Models for Refinement Mapping 2a